ONSdigital/sdc/microservices/restful-api-design-guidelines.md

 We will not be building full [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)-complaint APIs as there is currently no clear requirement for the SDC platform that justifies the additional development complexity and effort.

 ## URIs
 URIs should be all lowercase.

-The primary means for identifying a resource to access is via its UUID, as per the object identity strategy.
+As implementated within Respondent Account Services (RAS) and Response Management (RM), the primary means for identifying a resource to access is via its UUID, as per the object identity strategy.
 The UUID should appear after the plural resource name without further qualification:

 `GET /collectionexercises/2c82b85a-2a03-434d-8019-eae05b01c6f4`